Customer area

 • inefficiencies between departments

-Over time, these problems generate delays, rework, and increased costs.
+Over time, these issues result in delays, rework, and increased costs.

-Introducing a system like SolidRules allows companies to structure their processes, while maintaining full control over data and activities throughout the entire product lifecycle.
+Introducing a system such as SolidRules makes it possible to structure processes, while maintaining control over data and activities throughout the entire product lifecycle.

-A PLM project can struggle more due to approach-related mistakes than to technological limitations.
+A PLM project is more likely to fail due to approach-related mistakes than technological limitations.

 The most common causes are: